erikaduan/sparql_with_hobbits/README.md

     curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -
     ```

-    + The `poetry` package can be used to manage both package dependency and Python project management.
-Navigating to your local `sparql_with_hobbits` and initialise `poetry` inside a pre-existing project using `poetry init`.
+    + The `poetry` package can be used to manage Python virtual environments and package dependencies.
+Navigate to your local `sparql_with_hobbits` and initialise `poetry` inside a pre-existing project using `poetry init`.
 Doing so creates a `pyproject.toml` file in your repository, which `poetry` uses to define your project metadata, dependencies and scripts.
-    + Install `rdflib` to work with RDF files in Python using `poetry add rdflib`, which installs `rdflib`, adds it as a dependency to `pyproject.toml` and creates a `poetry.lock` file for your project.
+    + Install `rdflib` to work with RDF files in Python using `poetry add rdflib`.
+This installs `rdflib` in your poetry-managed Python virtual environment and lists it as a dependency in `pyproject.toml` and a new `poetry.lock` file.

     ```
     cd .../sparql_with_hobbits